Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction

 In this paper we present the development of an analysis tool designed explicitly for probing the uncertainties inherent in the first ingredient.
+We choose as test model a standard PWR system due to the data availability of most of its components.
+Even if the reactor design is not strictly equal to the reactors placed in Taishan and Yangjiang, the presented results are representative of a light water reactor burnup cycle.
+In particular, the main differences in the present work are a different \udtc assembly enrichment and a lower nominal power with respect to the two Chinese plants.
+This work is meant to show the methodological approach to reproduce the antineutrino spectrum from a reactor model, highlighting some features that can have an impact on it.
+Future works will be devoted to have a high fidelity simulation of both the plants involved in JUNO-TAO.
 Through meticulous simulation of reactor neutronics and fuel burnup, we attain a comprehensive understanding of the production and decay processes of all contributing nuclides that shape the \antinu flux.
 In a second step we couple reactor burnup simulations to an extensive \antinu spectral database to investigate the reactor-related uncertainties affecting the non-oscillated reactor \antinu spectra.
-This aspect can be considered of extreme importance for all reactor neutrino experiments since it gives the key to reactor \antinu flux control, allowing its real time spectral reconstruction and providing a continuous monitor of the \antinu flux variations.
+This aspect can be considered of extreme importance for all reactor neutrino experiments since it gives the key to reactor \antinu flux control, allowing its real time spectral reconstruction and providing a continuous monitoring of the \antinu flux variations.

-This paper is organised as follows: \begin{itemize} \item in Sect.~\ref{sec:methodology} we describe the methodology and the tools that we use to perform our analysis; \item in Sect.~\ref{sec:validation} we perform a benchmark analysis with the experimental data of a power reactor, to validate the Monte Carlo simulations of fuel burnup at different levels of approximation; \item in Sect.~\ref{sec:antinu_spectra} we compare the fission fractions and the non oscillated reactor \antinu spectrum at different burnup levels obtained with different approximations in the reactor simulations. \end{itemize}
+This paper is organised as follows: \begin{itemize} \item in Sect.~\ref{sec:methodology} we describe the methodology and the tools that we use to perform our analysis; \item in Sect.~\ref{sec:validation} we perform a benchmark analysis with the experimental data of a power reactor, to validate the Monte Carlo simulations of fuel burnup at different levels of approximation; \item in Sect.~\ref{sec:antinu_spectra} we compare the fission fractions and the non oscillated reactor \antinu spectrum at different burnup levels obtained with different approximations in the reactor simulations; \item in Sect.~\ref{sec:conclusions}, summary and future works are pointed out. \end{itemize}